Primary Navigation Mobile

 Overview

 We’ve rather enjoyed watching Citroen head back to its roots.
-The brand has abandoned any aspirations of sportiness it garnered during the early 2000s and gone back to building superbly comfortable mile-munchers.
-The C5 Aircross is a fine example of the breed – and as unfashionable as it might seem, it strikes us as a sensible choice given how family SUVs are most likely to be used.
+The brand has abandoned the pretentions of sportiness it had in the Noughties and gone back to building superbly comfortable mile-munchers.
+The Citroen C5 Aircross is a fine example of the breed that strikes us as a sensible choice given how family SUVs are most likely to be used.

-Rivals include the Kia Sportage, Skoda Karoq, SEAT Ateca and Volkswagen Tiguan.
-They each have their benefits – the Karoq is incredibly practical, while the Ateca is genuinely good fun to drive – but none can match the C5 for ride quality.
+Rivals to the C5 Aircross include the Kia Sportage, Skoda Karoq, SEAT Ateca and Volkswagen Tiguan, among very many other mid-size SUVs.
+Each has its merits but none of them can match the C5 Aircross for ride quality.
 You need to step up to a premium SUV such as a Land Rover Discovery Sport or Range Rover Evoque to get the same level of comfort, spending a considerable chunk of extra change in the process.

-In-keeping with its comfort-biased brief, you won’t find any performance powertrains in the C5 Aircross line-up.
-Even the most potent 180hp plug-in hybrid model feels brisk at best – and the bulk of the car’s range consists of smaller displacement petrol and diesel units offering between 130 and 136hp.
-You also won’t find four-wheel drive on the options list.
+In-keeping with its comfort-biased brief, you won’t find any high-performance powertrains in the C5 Aircross line-up.
+Even the most potent 180hp plug-in hybrid model feels merely brisk at best; the bulk of the car’s range consists of smaller displacement petrol and diesel units offering between 130 and 136hp.
+You won’t find any four-wheel drive models, either.

-But what the Citroen gives away in performance, it claws back in practicality.
-It’s basically a large box with a wheel on each corner, so it has a reasonably spacious cabin.
-The rear seats also slide fore and aft to allow you to prioritise either increased rear leg room or greater boot capacity – and non-hybrid models have loads of luggage space and a height-adjustable boot floor.
+But what the Citroen gives away in performance, it gives back in practicality.
+It’s basically a big box with a wheel at each corner, which creates a usefully spacious cabin.
+The rear seats also slide fore and aft, allowing you to prioritise rear legroom or boot capacity.
+Non-hybrid models have loads of luggage space, plus a height-adjustable boot floor.

 Over the next few pages, we review each aspect of the Citroen C5 Aircross.
-Our assessment will consider its practicality, interior quality, comfort, technology, driving experience and running costs.
-We’ll then offer our final verdict on the car to let you know whether it’s worth spending your money on.
-Plus, if you’d like to know what the C5 Aircross is like to live with day-to-day, check out our long-term review of the car.
+Our assessment considers its practicality, interior quality, comfort, technology, driving experience and running costs.
+Then we’ll offer our final verdict on the car to let you know whether it’s worth spending your money on.